-1. Google+ Photos
+1. Google Photos

-Dropbox is the other cloud storage provider that often comes pre-installed on some Android devices.
+Dropbox is the other cloud storage provider that comes pre-installed on some Android devices.
 When you first launch the app, it gives you the option to instantly save your pictures.
 Doing so will upload them to a folder labeled “Camera Uploads” inside your Dropbox.

 You will find the same option to instantly back up your photos and videos that the competition has.
 You can then browse through them within the app via a traditional grid view.

-So you have too many photos and videos saved on your device than any of these services are willing to handle for free.
-In that case, you should check out Mega.
-This storage solution provides 50GB of free space to its users.
+If you have too many photos and videos saved on your device than any of these services are can handle for free, check out Mega.
+This storage solution provides 20 GB of free space to its users.
 That’s enough space for many folks to get by on without having to jump up to a larger plan.

 These are, however, not the only applications to back up your photos in Android.
 There are many more cloud storage services with an auto uploading feature, like pCloud.
 Share with us which one is your favorite.